chaisu1978/palgen/README.md

 ## What PalGen Does

-The Color Palette Generator creates a UI design pallette which includes shades from 100 to 900 for each color selected above (Primary, Secondary & Tertiary) as well as shades for the palette's supporting colors: Neutral grey, Blue, Red, Green, and Orange (for use in interface elements - e.g. buttons, charts and graphs).
+The Color Palette Generator creates a UI design pallette which includes shades from 100 to 900 for each that the user supplies (Primary, Secondary & Tertiary), as well as shades for the palette's supporting colors: Neutral Grey, Blue, Red, Green, and Orange (for use in interface elements - e.g. backgrounds, buttons, charts, graphs etc.).

 ## How To Use PalGen

 To use PalGen, give your palette a name and select at least a Primary color.
 Secondary and Tertiary colors are OPTIONAL.
-Once you have selected your colors, click the "Generate Palette" button.
-Once generated, you will be taken to a page where you can download your palette in the formats provided.
+Once you have selected your colors, click "Generate Palette".
+This will create the palette and provide download links for the various file formats provided.

 ## What It Makes